EdwardPlata/GSchool-Capstone/README.md

 ### Cloud computing
 * Will run an EC2 instance to train this Model and display the results with Plotly and Dash
-* Results will be stored onto an S3 bucker -- Where my files will be held and retrieved
+* Results will be stored onto an S3 bucket -- Where my files will be held and retrieved